Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Introduction

 The first part gives preliminary background, both on $\Out(F_N)$ (Section~\ref{sec:background-out}) and on measured groupoids (Section~\ref{sec:background}) and their use in the study of measure equivalence (Section~\ref{sec:me}).
 In particular, Section~\ref{sec:me} explains how to reduce the main theorem of the present paper and its consequences to the rigidity statement for groupoids and their action-type cocycles (Theorem~\ref{theo:intro-two-cocycles} in this introduction).

 The second part does not involve any groupoids, it is devoted to our constructions of canonical splittings and our descriptions of stabilizers of collections of splittings.
 Section~\ref{sec:additional-background} collects further background regarding invariant splittings and trees of cylinders.
 The construction of a canonical splitting encoding all invariant free splittings is carried out in Section~\ref{sec:collection-free}, the variant for $\Zmax$-splittings is the contents of Section~\ref{sec:collection-zmax}, and the dynamical decomposition is constructed in Section~\ref{sec:collection-factors}.
-Finally, Section~\ref{sec_nice} contains the consequence to the fact that having an invariant nice splitting passes to the normalizer.
+Section~\ref{sec_nice} contains the consequence to the fact that having an invariant nice splitting passes to the normalizer.
+Finally, in Section~\ref{sec:witness}, we build a witness map that associates a canonical splitting to any arational tree with non-amenable stabilizer.